aws-samples/config-resource-compliance-dashboard/conformance_pack/aws-provided-template/README.md

 ## Deployment

-This conformance pack is provided as two templates: a base template and an extended template.
-The recommended deployment strategy for multi-region environments is to deploy the **extended template in a single primary region** and the **base template in all other regions**.
+This conformance pack is provided as two templates: a base template and a complete template.
+The recommended deployment strategy for multi-region environments is to deploy the **complete template in a single primary region** and the **base template in all other regions**.
 This is because IAM resources are global — deploying the custom Lambda rules and IAM managed rules in every region would produce redundant evaluations at unnecessary cost.
 Regional resources (S3 buckets, EC2 instances, security groups) are checked by the base template in each region where they exist.

 ### Single Account Deployment

 #### Step 1: Deploy prerequisites in the primary region

-Deploy the prerequisites CloudFormation template to create the Lambda functions and IAM roles needed by the extended template:
+Deploy the prerequisites CloudFormation template to create the Lambda functions and IAM roles needed by the complete template:

 ```
 aws cloudformation deploy \